-3. CORPORATE AND GENERAL INFORMATION
+1. CORPORATE AND GENERAL INFORMATION

 Phoenix International Limited ("the Company") is a Public Company domiciled and incorporated in India and its shares are publicly traded on the Bombay Stock Exchange (BSE) in India.
-The registered office of Company is situated at 3rd Floor, Gopala Tower, 25 Rajendra Place, New Delhi 110008, India.
+The registered office of Company is situated at 3rd Floor, Gopala Tower, 25 Rajendra Place, New Delhi110008, India.

-Along with its subsidiaries, Phoenix International Limited is in the business of leasing out building and is a manufacturer and supplier of Shoes and Shoe uppers in Chennai, India.
+The Company is in the business of leasing out buildings and is a manufacturer and supplier of Shoe Uppers in Chennai, India.